Search NCRLA.org

 • May 4: Carteret Community College, Morehead City, NC

-• May 18: Central Piedmont Community College Culinary School, Charlotte, NC
+• May 18: Central Piedmont Community College, Charlotte, NC

-• June 15: Wake Tech Community College School of Baking and Pastry Arts, Raleigh, NC
+• June 15: Wake Tech Community College School of Baking & Pastry Arts, Raleigh, NC

-• June 29: Sandhills Community College, Southern Pines, NC
+• June 29: Sandhills Community College, Pinehurst, NC

 • July 13: AB Tech Community College, Asheville, NC